 - 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the base cover.

-CAUTION: Removing the coin-cell battery resets the BIOS setup program's settings to default.
-It is recommended that you note the BIOS setup program's settings before removing the coin-cell battery.
+Remove the base cover. - NOTE: Removing the coin-cell battery resets the BIOS setup program settings to default.
+It is recommended that you note the BIOS setup program settings before removing the coin-cell battery.

-The following images indicate the location of the coin-cell battery and provide a visual representation of the removal procedure.
+The figure indicates the location of the coin-cell battery and provides a visual representation of the removal procedure.

 - 1. Disconnect the coin-cell battery cable from the I/O board. - 2.
-Remove the coin-cell battery cable from the routing guides on the palm-rest and keyboard assembly. - 3.
 Peel the coin-cell battery from the palm-rest and keyboard assembly.